Shivin1016/react/readme.md

         3->Consume --> pass the value and consume the value Parent Provide the context and Those childs wants to consume the data is called conetxt - consumer

+13-> Fragments-> when we return more that one elements then we have to wrapped it inside an extra div tag, so it also adds in DOM tree , hence from over this we use React.Fragment tag instead of extra div tag
+    It allows Grouping of ,multiple elements without extra DOM nodes Return Multiple elements without a wrapping parent Syntex->
+        13.1-> <React.Fragment> ...</React.Fragment>
+        13.2-> SHORT HAND SYNTEX-> <>..</>

+14->Map Method-> Render lists From Array Data.
+Transform arra items into JSX ,Directly inside JSX
+    for example -> we have array of items[] {items.map((item) => <li key={item.id}>{item.name} </li>)}
+    key-prop->Assign Unique Key for optimized re-render
+    <div key= {item.id}>{item.name}</div>

+15->CSS Modules-> Localized class names to avoid global Conflicts
+    Styles are scoped to individual components
+    Helps in creating components-specific styles
+    Automatically generates unique class names